wolfram-carbide/abhirathsharma.com/src/content/posts/a-tale-of-2-bike-rides.md

 **Sources and disclaimers:**
 - I have heavily borrowed this from Dr. Andrew Huberman's podcast featuring [Dr. Andy Galpin](https://www.youtube.com/watch?v=oNkDA2F7CjM)
 - I have used Gemini and Claude to sharpen my understanding and create infographics.
 Some infographics were created in Canva in the artisanal way.
 I have tested my understanding with these AI tools by sharing my data and experiences.
 I have tried to be accurate about the science but as we all know, this is evolving.
 If you have any corrections, reach out to me on Twitter (or X) at [@trendingchariot](https://twitter.com/trendingchariot)
+- My love and admiration for mitochondria stems from the book "Power, Sex and Suicide" by Nick Lane.
+It's an excellent book which tells you how these organelles have shaped eukaryotic life (which includes us).
+- Annie Duke's book, "Quit" really changed my perspective and is a great antitode to the common narratives of "grit" and "grinding it through".
+Sometimes, the best thing to do is to quit.
+Quitting should be a valuable tool in one's judgement toolkit.